yaml/yaml-spec/spec/spec.md

 > Some languages (such as Perl) provide only a "number" type that allows for both integer and floating-point values.
-A YAML [processor] may use such a type for integers, as long as they round-trip properly.
+A YAML [processor] may use such a type for integers as long as they round-trip properly.

 > In some languages (such as C), an integer may overflow the [native] type’s